BhavyeMathur/goopylib-v1/README.md

 * Fixed bug with objects not animating properly
 * Fixed bug with objects not blinking when gliding

-* Optimized the Animated Image and Cycle Button drawing functions
+* Optimized the Animated Image and Cycle Button drawing functions and a lot more

       Tested 60,000 frames on a test game as opposed to v1.0.190-beta's 20,000 frames FPS increased from ~7200 FPS to ~39470 FPS